EddieVeronese/Networking2/README.md

 ```

 ## Scenario 4 (Il più brutto)
-In this scenario we don't know what we are doing, because Federicchio Banani made it
+In this scenario we don't know what we are doing, because Federicchio Banani made it (implemented by Eddie of course)

 # How To
 ## How to Download